Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Experiments

-\textbf{Does the influence of input semantic variations on output semantic variations vary by category?} As shown in Fig.~\ref{fig:analysis_text_encoder_3_1}, the semantic variations in Color have significantly influenced the output of T2I models, with the SemVarEffect score consistently exceeding 0.4 in many models.
-In contrast, the SemVarEffect scores in other categories are mostly below 0.1.
+\textbf{Does the influence of input semantic variations on output semantic variations vary by category?} As shown in Fig.~\ref{fig:analysis_text_encoder_3_1}, the SemVarEffect scores in Color consistently exceed 0.4 in many models, while those in other categories are mostly below 0.1.
 This suggests that T2I models understand semantic variations well only in the case of Color.
 We found that the SemVarEffect scores of Ideogram 2 in Relation, Attribute Comparison, and Attribute Value are 0.07, 0.13, and 0.19.
 To compare the distribution of SemVarEffect scores across different aspects, we set 0.2 and 0.5 as thresholds.
 As shown in Fig.~\ref{fig:analysis_text_encoder_3_2}, the proportion of high scores in Attribute Values is significantly higher than those in Relation and Attribute Comparison.
 T2I models lack the capability to discriminate semantic variations, particularly in aspects emphasizing relations and comparisons.
 Fig.~\ref{fig:analysis_text_encoder_3_3} shows failed examples in Relation and Comparison.
 Although T2I models can generate correct images for common relations, they tend to rigidly adhere to these common relations even when semantic variations occur, leading to incorrect images.
 More examples are provided in Appendix \ref{sec:case_study}.

 \textbf{Does fine-tuning improve T2I model performance on semantic variations? } We examine improvements from fine-tuning text encoders and image generators.
 We use samples in the training set to generated images and select text-images pairs with high alignment scores and high discriminability as training data, details shown in Appendix \ref{sec:appendix_training_setting}.
 As shown in Tab. \ref{tab:analysis_text_encoder_4}, for categories with sufficient high-quality data, such as Color, supervised fine-tuning (SFT) enhanced the performance of the T2I model.
 However, in categories with insufficient high-quality data, such as Direction, SFT led to a decline in performance.
 Additionally, direct preference optimization (DPO) resulted in performance drops due to failures in permutation-invariance, as evidenced by the increased $r_{wo}$.